MANOHAR-NV/Age_Calculator/README.md

-Certainly!
-Here is a sample README file for your age calculator project:

----

 # JavaScript Age Calculator

 This is a simple web-based age calculator built using HTML, CSS, and JavaScript.
 It allows users to input their date of birth and calculates their age in years, months, and days.